On view in April

 In the Courtyard garden below, typical companions include azaleas, blue cineraria, ivory and cream daffodils, and Cymbidium orchids punctuate a green background of ferns, palms, and pines.
 The Gardner Museum’s signature Clivia miniata are also often on display and now include beautiful lemon-colored blossoms from Allen Haskell’s nursery specimen, playing off of the orange variety that have been a part of the Museum’s collection for over forty years.
 Abutilon stiratum (flowering maple) are often used to flank the steps and the statues to complement this amazing exhibit of springtime color.
 A trip to the Gardner Museum in the coming weeks is a profound experience for the senses.

 To add to the stunning nasturtiums on show in the Courtyard, Café G highlights the edible flower’s mild but peppery taste with a special menu starring the orange florets.
-Commonly seen as a garnish or salad component, Chef Peter Crowley has creatively incorporated the nasturtiums into dishes that include a vegetable summer roll made from locally-sourced seasonal vegetables and a decadent dessert made from frozen Greek yogurt with candied nasturtiums and strawberries.
-“We wanted to do more than just add nasturtiums to the menu,” said Crowley.
-“We wanted to make it the star of each dish.”
+Commonly seen as a garnish or salad component, Chef Peter Crowley will creatively incorporate the nasturtiums into a variety of dishes.

 The Courtyard features plants that are actively growing and constantly changing.
 Courtyard images include plants that are representative of each display, but plants will be added or replaced over the life of the display.